pauloscardoso/scrum/README.md

 # SCRUM 🌎

-### Olá!
-Esse é um resumo que fiz em Markdown, da aula de SCRUM, da Digital Innovation One.
+### Hi!
+This is a summary I did in Markdown, from the SCRUM class, from Digital Innovation One.